sakshat-bhattarai/Linq-Security-Compliance-Assessment/security-questionnaire-process..md

 Routing all customer questionnaires to a shared email alias, such as security.questionnaire@linqapp.com and automating ticket tracking using tools like Airtable, Zendesk, etc to manage the process from intake to final delivery back to the customer.

 ### Step 2.
 Early-Stage Response
-Determining the responsible personnel/Team for completing the questionnaire and determine the SLAs on the central ticket tracking system based on complexity and customer urgency.
+It is very important to determine the responsible personnel/Team for completing the questionnaire along with the SLAs on the central ticket tracking system based on complexity and customers needs.

 **Who Should Be Involved:**
 To ensure timely, accurate, and efficient responses to customer security questionnaires, the following teams should be involved: